 Life Cycle

 Nesting is from March through May in Missouri.
-Four or five white, roundish eggs are laid, usually in a tree cavity, occasionally in bird houses, and rarely in buildings.
-Incubation lasts 26 days, and the owlets are reared for 28 days.
-This rather tame owl is active strictly at night.
+Eggs are white and roundish.
+One clutch of 2 to 6 eggs (usually 4 or 5) is laid each year.
+Nests are usually in a tree cavity, occasionally in bird houses, and rarely in buildings.
+Incubation lasts 26 to 34 days, and the owlets are reared for about 28 days.
+This rather tame owl is active mainly at night, sometimes at dawn or dusk, rarely in daylight.
 Lifespan can be as long as 14 years in the wild.

 Human Connections